mrled/GridCraft/readme.md

 # GridCraft

-An action menu based on Starcraft 2 Grid Hotkeys
+An action menu based on StarCraft II Grid Hotkeys

 See a video demo and full documentation at <https://pages.micahrl.com/GridCraft>.